 Review Progress Table

 The Review Progress table shows the current metrics of each review level.
 The type and number of review levels are defined by the Study Designer.
-When a number is clicked, a review table is displayed below the Review Progress table.
-This table contains the heading “xxx” Review (i.e., the heading for the table changes according to the section from which the link was clicked in the Review Progress table).
+When a number is clicked, the corresponding records are displayed in a table at the bottom of the page.
 For example, if the number in the Waiting column for Data Manager Review is clicked, then the heading for the table displayed would read: Data Manager Review as shown below.

 Specific information regarding what the Reviewer must do, can be obtained by clicking on the active links in the Site, Subject or Visit Date Columns in the Review table.
 The information in the Waiting review column of the Review Progress table corresponds to the Action Item Report for the Reviewer.
 The Action Item Report can be found under the Reports menu using the Action Item Report… link.

 Each level of review, (remember the number and names for the review levels are user determined at the Study level using the Study Configurations… link and Workflow tab) will have its own review table in the Action Item Report.
 Each Reviewer will be able to view the items in their own action report; however, depending upon the rights granted to an individual user/reviewer, they may or may not be able to see the review tables for the other review levels.
 The Reviewer can click the active link in the Form Status column to view/review the Form.
 Clicking the link will open a window similar to the one shown below in the figure below.